redhat-openstack/website/source/community/get-involved.html.md

 #### ask.openstack

-The site ask.openstack has replaced the forum hosted on this website [since November 2013](https://openstack.redhat.com/forum/discussion/935/rdo-forum-moving-to-ask-openstack-org-and-the-path-forward/p1).
+The site [ask.openstack](http://ask.openstack.org) is the upstream Q&A for all manner of OpenStack issues.

 *   Search [ask.openstack](http://ask.openstack.org) to find previous discussions on the topic.
 *   If you ask a new question, consider adding the tag “rdo” to it.
 You can use [this link to add a new question with this tag](https://ask.openstack.org/en/questions/ask/?tags=rdo).